 How to Hit a Stinger with a Hybrid

-If you wonder whether hitting a stinger shot with a hybrid is possible or not, you don’t have to worry.
+You don’t have to worry if you wonder whether hitting a stinger shot with a hybrid is possible.
 You can pull off an excellent stinger shot using your hybrid.
 However, hybrids tend to create higher shots than irons, so you may not see a very low flight, but in the end, it will be a good hybrid stinger if you follow the techniques.

 Hybrids have almost the same length as irons but with smaller clubheads.
 Hitting the stinger with a hybrid can be executed following the same steps you did with an iron.
 Here’s a quick guide to hitting a stinger shot with a hybrid: